Here’s the scenario:

 First and foremost is because they are bad for your health.

-One of the leading advocates for the disuse of electric blankets due to health risks associated with them is Dr. Joseph Mercola.
-He argues the use of these products enhances your risk of being diagnosed with cancer, decreased fertility in men, and pregnancy problems for women.
+Leading advocates for the disuse of electric blankets due to the associated health risks argue the use of these products enhances your risk of being diagnosed with cancer, decreased fertility in men, and pregnancy problems for women.

 All this is correlated with the EMF (electromagnetic fields) to which electric blanket users are exposed.